telerik/ajax-docs/api/client/Telerik.Web.UI.RadClientExportManager.md

 The event arguments.

-### svgExported
+### imageExporting

-This event is raised when the svg is already exported by RadClientExportManager.
+RadClientExportManager is about to export an image.

 #### Event Data